nickstewart95/duplicate-posts/README.md

 - [x] Meta box in post editor showing that the post has been copied
 - [x] Handle featured image
 - [x] Handle taxonomy and categories
-- [ ] Handle taxonomy and category parents
+- [ ] Handle taxonomy and category parents (not looking at parents, will need to do some sorta recursive behavior)
 - [x] Better error handling and logging
 - [x] Refactor REST related code into an API class
 - [x] Refactor events related code into an Events class
 - [x] Add filters to support multiple post types
-- [ ] Implement coding standards
+- [ ] Implement coding standards (had issues with the WordPress standards not ignoring the filename rule)
 - [x] Add timestamp when sync for post is completed
 - [x] Add functionality to sync an individual posts
 - [x] Rename the plugin for production use
 - [ ] Branding
-- [ ] Space the jobs out
+- [ ] Space the jobs out (currently all the jobs just sorta fire)
+- [ ] Remove related events when plugin is uninstalled